Jean KrasilnikoffAssociate Attorney

 - Why Can’t We Be Friends?: Why California Needs a Lifestyle Discrimination Statute to Protect Employees from Employment Actions Based on Their Off-Duty Behavior, U.C.
 Hastings Business Law Journal, 2011

-During law school, Jean was a clinic counselor at the Legal Aid Society-Employment Law Center, and participated in the UC Hastings Civil Justice Clinic, Individual Representation Clinic.
-Jean also volunteered with the San Francisco Bar Association’s Volunteer Legal Services Program and graduated as a member of the UC Hastings Pro Bono Society.
-Jean also served as the Executive Symposium Editor of the Hastings Business Law Journal and authored the note, Why Can’t We Be Friends?: Why California Needs a Lifestyle Discrimination Statute to Protect Employees from Employment Actions Based on Their Off-Duty Behavior, published in that journal.
+Prior to attending law school, Jean graduated from New York University, with honors.
+She received her law degree from the University of California, Hastings College of the Law.
+While in law school, Jean was a clinic counselor at the Legal Aid Society-Employment Law Center (now Legal Aid at Work), and participated in the U.C.
+Hastings Civil Justice Clinic, Individual Representation Clinic.
+Having provided more than 40 hours of pro bono services while in law school, Jean graduated as a member of the U.C.
+Hastings Pro Bono Society.
+She also served as the Executive Symposium Editor of the Hastings Business Law Journal, and authored a note which was published in that journal in 2011.